-Fast-food chains often offer discounts and freebies to new and existing customers via their apps.
-It's worth downloading them and keeping an eye out for any new offers that pop up.
+Fast-food chains often offer discounts and freebies to new and existing customers via their apps and membership 'clubs'.
+It's worth joining and keeping an eye out for any new offers which pop up.

-Whether it's burgers, beer or blackberries, a free food and drink-sharing app offers you quality grub for free, if you're game.
-The idea's instead of binning surplus food, people sign up to Olio and offer it to their local community – think Freecycle for food.
+Whether it's burgers, beer or blackberries, a free food and drink-sharing app offers you quality grub for free.
+The idea is that instead of binning surplus food, people sign up to Olio and offer it to their local community – think Freecycle for food.

 Once you've found something that tickles your fancy, request it and message to arrange a pick-up.
-People also add items which aren't food and drink, though in most cases these are other groceries such as deodorant.
+You can sometimes find items listed which aren't food and drink too, though in most cases these are other items commonly sold in supermarkets, such as deodorant.

-Connect the app to your Facebook and browse free goodies from neighbours and restaurants near you (some may ask for a donation to charity).
+Sign up with your email address, or connect the app to your Facebook, and browse free goodies from neighbours and restaurants near you.

 Not at all.
-When we looked, we found some top-quality goodies.
-For example, MSE Jenny nabbed four free raisin buns, originally bought from a posh bakery in North London (see pic, right).
+When we looked, we found some top-quality goodies listed by individuals as well as chains.
+For example, MSE Jenny nabbed four free raisin buns, which had originally been bought from a posh bakery in North London (see pic, right).